praekeltfoundation/vumi2/docs/transports/smpp.rst

     The python path to the class used for generating submit short message (outbound message) requests.
 This class is responsible for taking an outbound vumi message, and returning a list of PDUs that represents that message, that can be sent to the ESME if we want to send that outbound message.
 Defaults to `vumi2.transports.smpp.processors.SubmitShortMessageProcessor`, which provides default short message processing that should be usable across a majority of ESMEs.
 See :ref:`submit-short-message-processors` for a list of submit short message processors that are available. submit_sm_processor_config (dict)
     The config that `submit_sm_processor_class` requires.
-See :ref:`submit-short-message-processors` for what configuration is required for the various short message processor classes.
+See :ref:`submit-short-message-processors` for what configuration is required for the various short message processor classes. smpp_cache_class (str)
+    The python path to the class to be used for caching on this transport.
+This class is responsible for storing various state, so that the SMPP transport itself is as stateless as possible.
+Defaults to `vumi2.transports.smpp.smpp_cache.InMemorySmppCache`.
+See :ref:`smpp-caches` for a list of available caches. smpp_cache_config (dict)
+    The config that `smpp_cache_class` requires.
+See :ref:`smpp-caches` for the configuration required for each of the different types of SMPP caches.

 How it works